horst-n/WireMailSmtp/README.md

 ###Changelog###

++    0.1.12 fixed not sending to all CC-recipients when in sendSingle mode. (https://github.com/horst-n/WireMailSmtp/issues/3)

 +    0.1.11 changed smtp class to new version to solve problems with mixed usage of IP and hostname, found by k07n (https://processwire.com/talk/topic/5704-wiremailsmtp/page-3#entry95880)

 +    0.1.10 made wrapText configurable by Jan Romero (https://github.com/horst-n/WireMailSmtp/commit/abc0ac0b4a3edd0fcbbb8b4695f00a362705ad5b)

 +    0.1.9  disabling connecting without authentication in the smtp base class

 +    0.1.8  added a separate inputfield for a HTML signature into config page